Pregnancy Test Positive Picture: What To Look For

 The first thing you’ll likely see is the results window going darker as your pee passes over it.

-Now it’s time for the waiting game.
 Set a timer for the amount of time it says on the instruction leaflet.
-(It’s usually in the region of ten to fifteen minutes.)

-The tricky thing is, while you shouldn’t read it too early, reading it too late can also give an inaccurate result.
+The tricky thing is, while you shouldn’t read it too early, reading it too late can also give you an inaccurate result.
 (More on this below.)

 After the time is up, check to see if another line has appeared next to the control line.
-If so, it’s a positive result.

 It’s a sign